-For price setting at an industry level, we follow a standard pricing mechanism often used within the Post-Keynsian literature (Harris 1974, Asimakopulos 1975, Godley and Lavoie 2006).
-We assume that producers have some degree of market power (or monopoly) and can therefore set prices above the unit cost of production.
-This approach to price setting is realistic when applied at an industrial level, since products across the industries are not close substitutes.
+In this version of the model, we introduce a simplistic labour market where prices and employment are endogenous, but wages are fully exogenous as presented above.
+For price setting, we follow the standard Post-Keynesian pricing mechanism (Godley and Lavoie 2006), which assumes producers have some degree of market power (or monopoly) and can therefore set prices above the unit cost of production.
+This approach to price setting is realistic when applied at an industrial level, since products across the industries are not substitutes.
 To estimate the price within each industry, we assume the price for a product offered by industry n is a function of a mark-up over unit cost of production as follows:

-$$py_t^n = (1 + \mu_t^n) \frac{COST{dom,t}^n}{prod{dom,t}^n}$$ (equation 16)
+$$py_t^n = (1 + \mu_t^n) \frac{cost{dom,t}^n}{sale{dom,t}^n}$$ (equation 16)

-where μ_t^n is a markup, $COST{dom,t}^n$ is the total nominal cost of production (see equation 8) and $prod{dom,t}^n$ is the total (real) production (see equation 6).
-The mark-up differs across industries as well as over time, and it is determined exogenously.19 Moreover, our price setting in equation 16 implies that consumption prices are also endogenous, since consumer prices to a large degree depend on producer prices py_t^n (for more information on the consumer prices see appendix 8.4).
+where μ_t^n is a markup, $COST{dom,t}^n$ is the total nominal cost of production (see equation 8) and $sale{dom,t}^n$ is the total (real) sales (see equation 6).
+The mark-up differs across industries as well as over time, and it is determined exogenously.17 Moreover, our price setting in equation 16 implies that consumption prices are also endogenous, since consumer prices to a large degree depend on producer prices py_t^n (for more information on the consumer prices see appendix 8.4).

-It should be re-emphasised that, from a demand perspective, there is no direct substitution effect between the industries.
-However, substitution between industries can occur indirectly, as we include substitution between i) the seven product types and ii) domestic and foreign goods.
+It should be re-emphasised that, from a demand perspective, there is no substitution effect within the goods across the industries.
+For instance, an increase in the price of agricultural products (holding other prices fixed) will not shift the demand towards other industrial goods, given that goods across industries are not substitutes.
+The substitution, however, can occur between i) the seven product types and ii) domestic and foreign goods.
 In the first case, a higher price for meat products will shift demand to other products (mainly other food products).
+While in the second case, an increase in the price of domestic agricultural products relative to foreign agricultural products will increase the demand for foreign agricultural products (both used as inputs and in final consumption).
+For more information about these two substitution effects go to appendix 8.4.

-19 The mark-up is calculated as: $\mu_t^n = \frac{(PROD{dom,t}^n - COST{dom,t}^n)}{cosT{dom,t}^n}$.
+17 The mark-up is calculated as: $\mu_t^n = \frac{(\mathit{SALE}{dom,t}^n - \mathit{COST}{dom,t}^n)}{\mathit{COST}{dom,t}^n}$.
 The numerator represents nominal profits while the denominator shows total cost of production also in nominal values.